-The received PPDU contains an NDP Feedback Report Poll Trigger frame(#8485)
+The received PPDU contains an NDP Feedback Report Poll Trigger frame(#8485).

-The STA is scheduled by the NDP Feedback Report Poll Trigger frame(#8485)
+The STA is scheduled by the NDP Feedback Report Poll Trigger frame(#8485).

-The NDP feedback report support subfield in HE MAC Capabilities Information field is set to 1
+The NDP feedback report support subfield in HE MAC Capabilities Information field is set to 1.

 The STA intends to provide a response to the type of the NDP feedback contained in the NDP Feedback Report Poll Trigger frame, as described in 27.5.6.4 (NDP feedback report types).

-If a STA does not satisfy all of the above conditions, it is not required to respond to the NDP Feedback Report Poll Trigger frame.(#7108)
+If a STA does not satisfy all of the above conditions, it shall not respond to the NDP Feedback Report Poll Trigger frame.(#7108)

-A STA is scheduled to respond to the NDP Feedback Report Poll Trigger frame if its AID is greater than or equal to the starting AID and less than starting AID + NSTA, using the Starting AID subfield in the eliciting Trigger frame, and with NSTA the total number of STAs that are scheduled to respond to the NDP Feedback Report Poll Trigger frame.
-NSTA is calculated by the following equation, with BW subfield and Multiplexing Flag subfield from the eliciting Trigger frame:
+If the Associated/Unassociated subfield in the eliciting NDP Feedback Report Poll Trigger frame is set to 0, a STA is scheduled to respond to the NDP Feedback Report Poll Trigger frame if its AID is greater than or equal to the starting AID and less than starting AID + NSTA, using the Starting AID subfield in the eliciting Trigger frame, and with NSTA the total number of STAs that are scheduled to respond to the NDP Feedback Report Poll Trigger frame.
+NSTA is calculated by the following equation, with BW subfield, Allocations for Common Requests and Multiplexing Flag subfield from the eliciting Trigger frame:

-NSTA = 18  2BW  (Multiplexing Flag)(#7108)
+NSTA = 18  2BW  (Multiplexing Flag+1) – (2  Allocations for Common Requests) (#13547, #14198)(#7108)

+If the Associated/Unassociated subfield in the eliciting NDP Feedback Report Poll Trigger frame is set to 1, a STA is scheduled to respond to the NDP Feedback Report Poll Trigger frame if it is not associated with the AP that sent the eliciting trigger frame.

-Transmission of the HE NDP feedback report response
+Transmission of the HE NDP feedback report response for associated STAs

+The procedure described in this subclause is valid when the Associated/Unassociated subfield in the eliciting NDP Feedback Report Poll Trigger frame is set to 0.

 An NDP feedback report response is an HE TB NDP feedback PPDU, as defined in 28.3.17 (HE TB NDP feedback PPDU).

-A STA transmitting an NDP feedback report response to a Trigger frame, shall set the TXVECTOR parameter as for transmitting an HE TB PPDU in response to a Trigger frame as described in 27.5.3.3 (STA behavior for UL MU operation), except for the following parameters:
+A STA transmitting an NDP feedback report response in response to a Trigger frame, shall set the TXVECTOR parameter as for transmitting an HE TB PPDU in response to a Trigger frame as described in 27.5.3.3 (STA behavior for UL MU operation), except for the following parameters:

-FORMAT shall be set to HE_TRIG
+FORMAT shall be set to HE_TRIG.

-PSDU_LENGTH shall be set to 0
+APEP_LENGTH shall be set to 0. (#13768)

-The RU_ALLOCATION parameter shall be set to be maximum RU size for the BW
+The RU_ALLOCATION parameter shall be set to be maximum RU size for the BW

 The RU_TONE_SET_INDEX parameter shall be set with the following equation, with the value of the Starting AID subfield in the User Info field of the eliciting Trigger frame:

-RU_TONE_SET_INDEX = (AID  Starting AID) mod (18  2BW)
+RU_TONE_SET_INDEX = (AID  Starting AID) mod (18  2BW).

-The NUM_STS parameter shall be set to 1
+The NUM_STS parameter shall be set to 1.

+The SPATIAL_REUSE parameter shall be set to SRP_DISALLOW.

 The STARTING_STS_NUM parameter shall be set with the following equation, with the values of the Starting AID subfield in the User Info field of the eliciting Trigger frame:

-STARTING_STS_NUM = (AID  Starting AID) / 18 / 2BW
+STARTING_STS_NUM = (AID  Starting AID) / 18 / 2BW

-The MCS parameter shall be set to 0
+The MCS parameter shall be set to 0.

-The DCM parameter shall be set to 0
+The DCM parameter shall be set to 0.

-The FEC_CODING parameter shall be set to 0
+The FEC_CODING parameter shall be set to 0.

-The TXPWR_LEVEL_INDEX parameter shall be set to the value based on the Transmit Power Control for HE TB PPDU and based on the value of the AP Tx Power subfield and the Target RSSI subfield in the User Info field of the eliciting Trigger Frame (see 28.3.14.2 (Power pre-correction))
+The TXPWR_LEVEL_INDEX parameter shall be set to the value based on the Transmit Power Control for HE TB PPDU and based on the value of the AP Tx Power subfield and the Target RSSI subfield in the User Info field of the eliciting Trigger Frame (see 28.3.14.2 (Power pre-correction)).

 A STA transmitting an NDP feedback report response to a Trigger frame shall modulate the assigned tones as descried in 27.5.6.2.2 (Modulation of the assigned tones).